 It is in our return to God—choosing to be the creation God made us to be—that we find fullness and restoration to our Father.
 For our Father, like the father of the prodigal son, desires to restore us…

 “…he arose and came to his father.
 But when he was still a great way off, his father saw him and had compassion, and ran and fell on his neck and kissed him.
 And the son said… ‘Father, I have sinned against heaven and in your sight, and am no longer worthy to be called your son.’

 “But the father said to his servants, ‘Bring out the best robe and put it on him, and put a ring on his hand and sandals on his feet.
 And bring the fatted calf here and kill it, and let us eat and be merry; for this my son was dead and is alive again; he was lost and is found.’ …”—Luke 15:20-24

-When we, as the prodigal son, come to our senses, remember our Father, and return home, we are restored to the life God wants us to lead.
+When we, like the prodigal son, come to our senses, remember our Father and return home, we are restored to the life God has prepared for us.
 A life that is good, full of richness, authority, and belonging.

 “…I will restore to you the years that the swarming locust has eaten…”—Joel 2:25

 When we return to God—leaving behind our sinful nature—God brings restoration.
 He restores and breathes new life into us.
 He restores the years that the locusts of our life have eaten and returns us to covenant relationship!

 All it takes is rising to our feet and putting one foot in front of the other as we keep our eyes firmly fixed on our Father.

 Yes, sometimes we fall due to the same thing, not once but a dozen times… yet God is merciful and patient.
 He will help us rise to our feet and walk with Him if we ask.
 He will help us overcome!